There are no antibiotics in your meat: Now stop

 There Are Not Antibiotics In Your Meat

 The biggest media mistake here is the confusing and misleading headlines suggesting that there are antibiotic residues present in our meat supply.
-This
+This is simply false.

 While it is true that farmers use antibiotics in animal production, this does not translate to consumers eating those antibiotics when they eat meat.
 In fact, it should come as no surprise that there are specific government regulations which ensure that there are no antibiotic residues in your meat.
 Antibiotics are only allowed for use in animal agriculture after undergoing a lengthy and thorough review process by the FDA, which focuses on human health.